austriker27/davidalindahl__3.0/README.md

 ## About
 Hello 3rd version my personal site!
 This time built completely from scratch using Statamic V3, with design inspired by V2 (which was a Paulio Scalon Gatsby template)

+## Deployment
+- Deployment: `netlify` branch is deployed via CD on netlify via statamic SSG

+## Content
+Thus all content must be edited locally then pushed up to master.
+Then a PR into the `netlify` branch.

 ## TODOs

 ### general: